AI-Cubed-Repos/cat_js/README.md

-# Comptutational Algorithm Thinking with Javascript
+# Computational Algorithm Thinking with Javascript